asnsams/Video-Sign-Language-Dateset/README.md

 [4] D. Li, C. Rodriguez, X. Yu, and H. Li, "Word-level deep sign language recognition from video: A new large-scale dataset and methods comparison," in Proceedings of the IEEE Winter Conference on Applications of Computer Vision, 2020, pp. 1459-1469.

+[5] H. R. V. Joze and O. Koller, "MS-ASL: A large-scale data set and benchmark for understanding american sign language," arXiv preprint arXiv:1812.01053, 2018.

-[5] F. Ronchetti, F. Quiroga, C. A. Estrebou, L. C. Lanzarini, and A. Rosete, "LSA64: an Argentinian sign language dataset," in Proceedings of the XXII Congreso Argentino de Ciencias de la Computación, Argentina, 2016 , pp. 794-803.
+[6] F. Ronchetti, F. Quiroga, C. A. Estrebou, L. C. Lanzarini, and A. Rosete, "LSA64: an Argentinian sign language dataset," in Proceedings of the XXII Congreso Argentino de Ciencias de la Computación, Argentina, 2016 , pp. 794-803.

-[6] X. Chai, H. Wang, and X. Chen, "The devisign large vocabulary of chinese sign language database and baseline evaluations," in Technical report VIPL-TR-14-SLR-001.
+[7] X. Chai, H. Wang, and X. Chen, "The devisign large vocabulary of chinese sign language database and baseline evaluations," in Technical report VIPL-TR-14-SLR-001.
 Key Lab of Intelligent Information Processing of Chinese Academy of Sciences (CAS).
 China: Institute of Computing Technology, 2014.

-[7] J. Zhang, W. Zhou, C. Xie, J. Pu, and H. Li, "Chinese sign language recognition with adaptive HMM," in Proceedings of the IEEE International Conference on Multimedia and Expo, Seattle, WA, USA, 2016, pp. 1-6.
+[8] J. Zhang, W. Zhou, C. Xie, J. Pu, and H. Li, "Chinese sign language recognition with adaptive HMM," in Proceedings of the IEEE International Conference on Multimedia and Expo, Seattle, WA, USA, 2016, pp. 1-6.

-[8] E.-J. Ong, H. Cooper, N. Pugeault, and R. Bowden, "Sign language recognition using sequential pattern trees," in Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition, Providence, Rhode Island, USA, 2012.
+[9] E.-J. Ong, H. Cooper, N. Pugeault, and R. Bowden, "Sign language recognition using sequential pattern trees," in Proceedings of the IEEE Computer Society Conference on Computer Vision and Pattern Recognition, Providence, Rhode Island, USA, 2012.

-[9] E. Efthimiou and S.-E. Fotinea, "GSLC: creation and annotation of a Greek sign language corpus for HCI," in Proceedings of the International Conference on Universal Access in Human-Computer Interaction, Beijing, China, 2007, pp. 657-666.
+[10] E. Efthimiou and S.-E. Fotinea, "GSLC: creation and annotation of a Greek sign language corpus for HCI," in Proceedings of the International Conference on Universal Access in Human-Computer Interaction, Beijing, China, 2007, pp. 657-666.

-[10] A. Sridhar, R. G. Ganesan, P. Kumar, and M. Khapra, "INCLUDE: A large scale dataset for Indian sign language recognition," in Proceedings of the International Conference on Multimedia, Seattle, United States, 2020, pp. 1366-1375.
+[11] A. Sridhar, R. G. Ganesan, P. Kumar, and M. Khapra, "INCLUDE: A large scale dataset for Indian sign language recognition," in Proceedings of the International Conference on Multimedia, Seattle, United States, 2020, pp. 1366-1375.

-[11] M. Oszust and M. Wysocki, "Polish sign language words recognition with kinect," in Proceedings of the 6th International Conference on Human System Interactions, Gdańsk, Sopot, Poland, 2013, pp. 219-226.
+[12] M. Oszust and M. Wysocki, "Polish sign language words recognition with kinect," in Proceedings of the 6th International Conference on Human System Interactions, Gdańsk, Sopot, Poland, 2013, pp. 219-226.

-[12] O. M. Sincan and H. Y. Keles, "AUTSL: A large scale multi-modal turkish sign language dataset and baseline methods," IEEE Access, vol. 8, pp. $181340-181355,2020$.
+[13] O. M. Sincan and H. Y. Keles, "AUTSL: A large scale multi-modal turkish sign language dataset and baseline methods," IEEE Access, vol. 8, pp. $181340-181355,2020$.